Data management plan

 Tips for best practices

-• Adopt and enforce formal version control processes.
-This can mean e.g. simply shared and documented file naming conventions, or everyone in team working in Git repositories.
+- Adopt and enforce formal version control processes.
+This can mean, for instance, shared and documented file naming conventions, or everyone working in Git repositories.

 Avoid overlaps with the research plan!
-Issues related to data analysis, methods and tools should be described in your research plan, that is, do not include, for example, instrument calibration descriptions here.
+Issues related to data analysis, methods and tools have been described in the research plan.
+Do not include, for example, instrument calibration descriptions in the data management plan.

 2. Ethical and legal compliance